dhudson1/aws-sdk-curl-issue/README.md

 If both the `--curl` and `--ssm` are set, then SSM will always run before curl.

 The additional flag `--run-curl-with-aws` will run libcurl between when `Aws::InitAPI` and `Aws::ShutdownAPI`.
-This will only be run when `--ssm` is also configured (Note: this libcurl will only go to `https://amazon.com`).
+This will only be run when `--ssm` is also configured (Note: this libcurl will only connect to `https://amazon.com`).